 Shoulder impingement syndrome is a common cause of shoulder pain.
 It occurs when there is impingement of tendons or bursa in the shoulder from bones of the shoulder.
 The tendons that are prone to impingement include the biceps tendon and the rotator cuff tendon.
 Overhead activity of the shoulder, especially repeated activity, is a risk factor for shoulder impingement syndrome.
-Examples include: painting, lifting, swimming, tennis, weightlifting, Crossfit and other overhead sports.
+Examples include painting, lifting, swimming, kayaking, tennis, weightlifting, and throwing sports.
 Other risk factors include bone and joint abnormalities.

 Musculoskeletal factors that lead to impingement syndrome include, weakness in the rotator cuff and muscles of the upper back, shoulder joint and/or muscle tightness, poor body mechanics (how a person controls his or her body when moving), an abrupt increase in an exercise routine, and age-related body changes.

-Impingement syndrome results when excessive, abnormal forces are applied across the tendon or bursa, including tension (a pulling of the muscle and tendon), compression (pushing or pinching), or shearing (rubbing).
+Impingement syndrome results when excessive, abnormal forces are applied across the tendon or bursa, including tension (pulling of the muscle and tendon), compression (pushing or pinching), or shearing (rubbing).
 When the tendons or bursa are subjected to repetitive stresses, they can become irritated, swollen, and painful.

 Some movements that can be painful with impingement syndrome include sharp pain in the front of your shoulder when you reach overhead, tenderness to touch at the front of your shoulder, pain when throwing a ball, and difficulty with daily activities, such as reaching behind your back to tuck in your shirt, pulling off a shirt overhead, or putting dishes away in an overhead cabinet.

-Other symptoms include pain that may radiate toward the neck or down the front of the arm, dull, achy pain at the front of the shoulder, especially following activity, weakness felt around the shoulder joint, usually experienced when lifting or carrying objects or reaching overhead and a a sensation of irritation in the front of the shoulder at end ranges of movement.
+Other symptoms include pain that may radiate toward the neck or down the front of the arm, dull, achy pain at the front of the shoulder, especially following activity Weakness may also be felt around the shoulder joint.
+This is usually experienced when lifting or carrying objects or reaching overhead.
+A sensation of irritation in the front of the shoulder at end ranges of movement may also be felt.

 In many cases, impingement syndrome is coupled with poor mobility of the lats and the t-spine.
-This can be combined with weakness of the rotator cuff and the lat muscles.
-In addition, if there are imbalances at the trunk and lower body, posture and the way an active person moves can be affected.
-This may lead to faulty shoulder mechanics.
-However, the only way to know what is contributing to pain and injury is to perform a complete assessment.
+This can be combined with the weakness of the rotator cuff and the lat muscles.
+In addition, if there are imbalances at other regions of the body, posture and movement can be affected.
+The best way to know what is contributing to pain is to have an assessment performed.

-We have a free guide on relieving shoulder pain that can give you further insight into shoulder problems and help kick start your recovery.
-We are available for a free 15-minute phone consultation to talk about how your pain is affecting you and discuss your treatment options.
+We offer a free guide on relieving shoulder pain that can give you further insight into shoulder problems and help kickstart your recovery.
+If you’re considering physical therapy but have questions, we are available for a free 15-minute phone consultation so you can have your questions answered before booking an appointment.